open-life-science/open-life-science.github.io/ols-5.md

 {% include _includes/toc.html %}

-# Our Goals and Learning Objectives
+# Goals and Learning Objectives

 The vision of Open Life Science program is to strengthen Open Science skills for early stage researchers and young leaders in life science.